kbase/staging_service/README.md

-* `<type N>` is a data type ID from the [Mappings.py](./staging_service/autodetect/Mappings.py) file and the Narrative staging area configuration file - it is a shared namespace between the staging service and Narrative to specify import applications, and has a 1:1 mapping to an import app.
-It is determined by the first header line from the import templates.
+* `<type N>` is a data type ID from the [Mappings.py](./staging_service/autodetect/Mappings.py) file and the Narrative staging area configuration file - it is a shared namespace between the staging service and Narrative to specify bulk applications, and has a 1:1 mapping to an app.
+It is determined by the first header line from the templates.
 * `<spec.json ID N>` is the ID of an input parameter from a `KB-SDK` app's `spec.json` file.
-  These are determined by the second header line from the import templates and will differ by the data type.
+  These are determined by the second header line from the templates and will differ by the data type.
-* `<value for ID, row N>` is the user-provided value for the input for a given `spec.json` ID and import instance, where an import instance is effectively a row in the data file.
+* `<value for ID, row N>` is the user-provided value for the input for a given `spec.json` ID and import or analysis instance, where an import/analysis instance is effectively a row in the data file.
 Each data file row is provided in order for each type.
 Each row is provided in a mapping of `spec.json` ID to the data for the row.
-Lines > 3 in the templates are user-provided data, and each line corresponds to a single import.
+Lines > 3 in the templates are user-provided data, and each line corresponds to a single import or analysis.

 ### Error Response